engineerskkw/WinTacToe/README.md

 python -m ipykernel install --user --name=Python3.7-WinTacToe
 ```

-6.2 and change jupyter kernel to:
+6.2 change jupyter kernel to:
 ```
 Python3.7-WinTacToe
 ```
+6.3 refresh jupyter notebook page in your browser

 ### Using
 ##### Train
 Run all cells in opened jupyter notebook to load all necessary classes and to train an agent.